Orbit (gum): History

+The Orbit name in chewing gums dates back to the early 20th century.
+It was made as Orbit Listerated Gum, by the Common Sense Co. (later known as Listerated Gum Corp.).
+The Orbit trademark went to Wrigley when it bought Listerated Gum Corp in 1925.

-Orbit was originally released in 1899.
-It was launched in 1944 in the United States as a replacement brand by Wrigley due to rationing of gum-making ingredients in World War II.
+Wregley marketed an Orbit gum in 1940s in the United States as a replacement brand by Wrigley due to rationing of gum-making ingredients in World War II.
 The brand was discontinued after the war ended, when Wrigley's three established gum brands, Juicy Fruit, Wrigley's Spearmint and Doublemint, returned to the US market.

-The gum was reintroduced 30 years later in 1976, when it was introduced in Germany, Switzerland and The Netherlands.
+The Orbit brand was reintroduced 30 years later in 1976, when it was introduced in Germany, Switzerland and The Netherlands.
 This marked the first time that a sugar-free gum was marketed under the Wrigley name.
-The brand was later introduced in other countries, including Canada, Australia, the UK, Norway, Poland, Israel and Serbia.
+The brand was later introduced in many other countries around the world.
+In the US, Orbit launched in 1977 but ran intro trouble because of its xylitol sweetener.
+In 1984, Wrigley launched Extra which contained the aspartame sweetener.

+In Australia, Orbit was discontinued in 1989 two years after Extra launched.

-The gum returned to American shelves in the late 1970s, but was removed from the shelves in the 1980s due to a suspicion that the sweetener might cause cancer.
-The gum was relaunched in the US in 2001.
+The Orbit gum was relaunched in the US in 2001.

-Orbit gum is now sold in the UK as Wrigleys Extra, alongside the 'real', hard shell Extra gum.
+Brand names

+Different brand names have been used for the product in different markets.
+For example, the Orbit name is used in the US, Mexico, Spain and Poland, whereas the Extra name is used in Great Britain, Germany and Australia, Freedent is used in France and the Netherlands, and Yida is used in China.

+The Orbit brand was retired completely in Britain and Ireland in 2015 in favor of Extra, with the same 14-piece package.
+In 2019 the replacement was applied in Germany as well.
+Both brands were in use before the complete change to Extra.

 Advertising

 The US advertising campaign for Orbit centered on the Orbit Girl, a British accented character who always showed up to "dirty" and awkward situations wearing all white, a scarf, and a smile.
 Vanessa Branch played the Orbit Girl from 2001 to 2010, when she was replaced by Farris Patton, who played the Orbit Girl from 2010 through 2014.

 In 2014, Orbit moved to a more global approach to marketing, replacing the Orbit Girl, and with a new commercial with Sarah Silverman to kick off its new campaign: "Eat.
 Drink.
 Chew Orbit." to emphasize the benefits of chewing gum after eating and drinking.

-In the UK, Ireland, Australia, New Zealand, South Africa and Canada, the Orbit name was replaced by Extra in 2015, with the same 14-piece package.
-In 2019 the replacement was applied in Germany as well.